 Sirens are heard and flashing lights are seen.

-Leon and Rachel use some colorful language at the family from whom they were trying to steal.
+Leon and Rachel hurl some colorful language at the family.

 “Would you use those words in front of your mother?”
-The mother asks Leon and Rachel.
+The girl’s mom asks Leon and Rachel.

 “Let me tell you about my motha!”
 Leon deadpans as he reaches for some object in his jean pocket known only to him.
 A cop on scene grabs Leon’s hands, pins them to his back and reads him his Miranda rights.

 “That’s mah boy!” a nearby Leona Krabalsky snarks.
 “Lock him up!”

 “Ma?”
 Leon screams as he is hauled away.